-As part of the settlements the directors and officers assigned any claim for contribution and indemnity that they may have to the Class Action plaintiff.
-Pursuant to this assignment, on June 25, 2010, the Class Action plaintiff filed a statement of claim against Fillmore Riley LLP and Stafford F. Swain & Associates.
-Fillmore Riley LLP had acted as counsel to the Fund and Stafford F. Swain & Associates had provided valuation services.
-The claim was a representative action on behalf of the shareholder class and claimed damages of up to \$ 5.0 million plus interest.
+As part of the settlements, the directors and officers assigned any claim for contribution and indemnity that they may have to the Class Action plaintiff.
+Pursuant to this assignment, on June 25, 2010, the Class Action plaintiff filed a statement of claim against Fillmore Riley LLP ("Fillmore") and Stafford F. Swain & Associates ("Stafford").
+Fillmore had acted as counsel to the Fund and Stafford had provided valuation services.
+The claim was a representative action on behalf of the shareholder class and claimed damages of up to \$5.0 million plus interest.

 A settlement was reached and approved between the Class Action plaintiff and Stafford F. Swain & Associates on November 15, 2011.
 Fillmore & Riley LLP opposed and sought to have the claim against them struck.
-Fillmore & Riley LLP's motion was heard by the Court of Appeal in April 2012 but to date a decision has not been rendered.
+Fillmore & Riley LLP's motion was heard by the Court of Appeal but the claim by the Class Action Plaintiff was upheld.